 The inner liner of a tire is responsible for retaining compressed air and maintaining tire pressure.
 Mistakes in manufacturing can cause the ends of these liners to separate, crack, or open up.

 Steel belts in tires are meant to enhance durability; however, in the event these belts are not properly aligned, they can increase the strain and stress at the edge of the belt, increasing the risk of belt separation.

 Porosity or a void space in the material of the tire can indicate improper bonding of the rubber components during the curing process.
 Porous tires are typically much less durable and tend to experience premature failure.

 In Houston, driving long distances and/or spending a good amount of time behind the wheel is fairly common.
 When you hit the road, ensuring your safety and that of other drivers is of the utmost importance.
 Unfortunately, a defective tire can result in major injuries or death.
-The experienced defective tire attorneys at the Ramsey Law Group can help you hold negligent automotive designers, manufacturers, distributors, and other companies in the supply chain process accountable for injuries caused by their actions.
-If you or someone you know has been injured in an accident involving a defective tire, contact Ramsey Law Group today for a free consultation.
+The experienced Houston personal injury attorneys at the Ramsey Law Group can help you hold negligent automotive designers, manufacturers, distributors, and other companies in the supply chain accountable for injuries caused by their actions.
+If you or someone you know has been injured in an accident involving a defective tire, contact our Houston car accident lawyers at Ramsey Law Group today for a free consultation.